-"Account or Accounts" means one or more of the separate accounts which are established within Funds created pursuant to the General Resolution.

-"Accountant's Certificate" means an opinion signed by an independent certified public accountant or firm of certified public accountants of recognized standing (who may be the certified public accountant or firm of certified public accountants who regularly audit the books and accounts of the Corporation) selected from time to time by the Corporation.

-"Accrued Interest Factor" means, for any given day and any given Tranche, the number calculated by dividing the interest having accrued through the day immediately prior to such day by the Outstanding Bond balance for the related period and rounding the result to nine decimal places.

-"Act" means Chapter 115 of Title 59 of the Code of Laws of South Carolina, 1976, as amended, as existing at the date of adoption of the General Resolution, or as thereafter amended.

-"Alternative Loan" means an obligation acquired or to be acquired by the Corporation with funds made available pursuant to the General Resolution which represents advances of money made to or on behalf of a student evidenced by one or more promissory notes, the payment of principal of and interest on which is not insured by a Guarantee Agency nor reinsured by the Secretary under the Higher Education Act; provided, that such Alternative Loans may be made only upon confirmation of ratings on the Bonds by each Rating Agency.

-"Annual Budget" means the annual budget, as amended or supplemented, for a particular Fiscal Year adopted by the Corporation under the General Resolution and filed with the Trustee.

-"Applicable Rating Criteria for Investment Obligations" means:

-(i) for as long as Fitch Ratings is a Rating Agency, a rating by a Nationally Recognized Rating Service no lower than AA (or the equivalent) or F-1+ (or the equivalent), as appropriate;

-(ii) for as long as Moody's Investors Service is a Rating Agency, a rating by Moody's Investors Service no lower than Aa2 (or the equivalent) or P-1 (or the equivalent), as appropriate; provided, that, if such Investment Obligations consist of money market funds as described in the General Resolution, such Investment Obligations must bear a rating by Moody's Investors Service of Aaa; and
+- "Account or Accounts" means one or more of the separate accounts which are established within Funds created pursuant to the General Resolution. - "Accountant's Certificate" means an opinion signed by an independent certified public accountant or firm of certified public accountants of recognized standing (who may be the certified public accountant or firm of certified public accountants who regularly audit the books and accounts of the Corporation) selected from time to time by the Corporation. - "Act" means Chapter 115 of Title 59 of the Code of Laws of South Carolina, 1976, as amended, as existing at the date of adoption of the General Resolution, or as thereafter amended. - "All-Hold Rate" on any date of determination, means the Average CP Rate less 0.20%; provided, however, that in no event shall such All-Hold Rate exceed the Maximum Auction Rate. - "Alternative Loan" means an obligation acquired or to be acquired by the Corporation with funds made available pursuant to the General Resolution which represents advances of money made to or on behalf of a student evidenced by one or more promissory notes, the payment of principal of and interest on which is not insured by a Guarantee Agency nor reinsured by the Secretary under the Higher Education Act; provided, that such Alternative Loans may be made only upon confirmation of ratings on the Bonds by each Rating Agency. - "Annual Budget" means the annual budget, as amended or supplemented, for a particular Fiscal Year adopted by the Corporation under the General Resolution and filed with the Trustee. - "Applicable Rating Criteria for Investment Obligations" means: - (i) for as long as Fitch Ratings is a Rating Agency, a rating by a Nationally Recognized Rating Service no lower than AA (or the equivalent) or F-1+ (or the equivalent), as appropriate; - (ii) for as long as Moody's Investors Service is a Rating Agency, a rating by Moody's Investors Service no lower than Aa2 (or the equivalent) or P-1 (or the equivalent), as appropriate; provided, that, if such Investment Obligations consist of money market funds as described in the General Resolution, such Investment Obligations must bear a rating by Moody's Investors Service of Aaa; and